 % of population (25-44 yrs old) with tertiary graduation rates

 English proficiency index (world)

 The world's largest ranking of countries and regions by English skills

 Europe's largest ranking of countries and regions by English skills

 For those interested in expanding their business operations to Belgium, it’s important to have an idea of where to look for local talent.
 VDAB.be is the number one job board in Belgium, created by the government to make the labour market as transparent as possible.
 Jobat.be is also a popular online job board.
 The main employment agency for the Brussels region is ACTIRIS.

 There are a few insights to keep in mind when looking to set up operations in Belgium.
 Contrary to many other countries, annual leave is provided at the start of the year, based on the number of days you’ve worked in the country in the previous year, which might affect how you attract new employees.

-You should also be aware of the high rate of tax in Belgium.
+Another important factor to be aware of, is the high rate of tax in Belgium.
 As one of the highest rates in Europe, the top earners pay 50% income tax.

 Furthermore, when looking for talent, if you do decide to use a recruitment agency, check that it is part of Federgon, the federation of HR service providers in the region.

 - % of working age population